Heat Stress and Athletic Participation

 - Heat Syncope - Weakness, fatigue and fainting due to loss of salt and water in sweat and exercise in the heat.
 Predisposes to heatstroke.

-- Heat Exhaustion (Water Depletion) - Excessive weight loss, reduced sweating, elevated skin and core body temperature, excessive thirst, weakness, headache and sometimes unconciousness.
+- Heat Exhaustion (Water Depletion) - Excessive weight loss, reduced sweating, elevated skin and core body temperature, excessive thirst, weakness, headache and sometimes unconsciousness.

-- Heat Exhaustion (Salt Depletion) - Exhaustion, nausea, vomiting, muscle cramps, and dizziness due to profuse sweating and inadquate replacement of body salts.
+- Heat Exhaustion (Salt Depletion) - Exhaustion, nausea, vomiting, muscle cramps, and dizziness due to profuse sweating and inadequate replacement of body salts.

 It is believed that the above mentioned heat stress problems can be controlled provided certain precautions are taken.
-According to the American Academy of Pediatrics Committee on Sports Medicine, heat related illnesses are all preventable.
-(Sports Medicine: Health Care for Young Athletes, American Academy of Pediatrics, 1991).
 The following practices and precautions are recommended:

 - Each athlete must have a physical exam with a medical history when first entering a program and an annual health history update.
 History of previous heat illness and type of training activities before organized practice begins should be included.
 State high school association's recommendations should be followed.